 Think of all of the famous and well-known brands and companies that have used alliteration in their names.

 - Best Buy

 - Park Place

-Alliterative names can also help you stand out in the crowd and can make you more memorable.
-For example, both fictional characters and real people may stand out in your head as a result of the alliterative effect of their name.
-Think of:
+An alliterative name can help you stand out in the crowd and make you more memorable.
+There are probably some fictional characters or public figures that stand out in your head as a result of the alliterative effect of their name.

 - Ronald Reagan